 The Oregon Trail passed through territory that was anything but settled.
 Stretches of the 2,100 mile journey were nearly desolate—from Fort Leavenworth, the next place to stop for supplies was nearly 800 miles distant.
 Cholera, smallpox and other diseases could run unchecked through a group of travelers.
 Wild animals were a threat: coyotes, wolves, mountain lions and massive bears that feared nothing, could prey on livestock and humans as well.
 The plains were not deserted; some tribes were willing to trade, some tribes were hostile; few welcomed any permanent settlement on traditional tribal lands.

 Skinner LaSalle was forced to choose a new career when the fur trade collapsed.
 An impulsive decision, that nearly got him killed, launched his new career as a wilderness guide for wagons headed west.
 He proved to be a valuable asset to any group of pilgrims headed for the Oregon Country.
 Skinner LaSalle could hunt.
 He knew where to find water.
 He could fight.
 He had learned how survive in the harshest of environments.
 More importantly, during his years in the wilderness, he had learned to recognize the track of a wolf—two legged, or four legged.

-Order a Print edition or a Kindle< version of the novel today!
-This figure on the book cover is from a digital photograph taken at the Booth Museum of Western Art in Cartersville, GA.
+The figure on the book cover is from a digital photograph taken at the Booth Museum of Western Art in Cartersville, GA.
 Alternate covers considered featured bison or a grizzly bear, but some friends suggested this cover image best represented the theme of the novel.